 Nonetheless, all 24 are coalescing as a single cohort.
 Altogether, the 14 women and ten men represent ten different countries, including Germany, Republic of Korea, Kosovo, Ukraine, Chile, Estonia, Israel, Myanmar, Peru and the United States.
 Some have prior work experience, while others have served in the military or just completed their undergraduate degrees.
 Their academic interests range from disinformation and deepfakes, to humanitarian aid and natural resource management, to the link between failures of economic and political development and conflict.

 During the first week of classes, first-year students took part in virtual meet-and-greets with FSI faculty and the returning MIP Class of 2021, and some students attended Francis Fukuyama’s “International Policy Speaker Series” course in one of Stanford’s new outdoor classrooms.

-The Freeman Spogli Institute for International Studies spoke to five of the first-year students about their backgrounds, passions, and dreams for the future.
+The Freeman Spogli Institute for International Studies spoke to four of the first-year students about their backgrounds, passions, and dreams for the future.
 These are their stories.

 Mikk Raud, 28 (Pärnu, Estonia)